Sound Insulation and related terms, definitions, units etc., ..

 To compare sound insulation properties you need to take into account the area of the dividing partition/wall, as well as the volume and sound absorption properties of the receiving room.
 To do this, measurements are

 A single number to present the results and compare products would be useful, this is where the

-Coincidence Effect Mass Law provides a good working rule to predict the airborne Sound Insulation of a partition up to the region of the
+Coincidence Effect mass law provides a good working rule to predict the airborne sound insulation of a partition up to the region of the

 At a certain frequency and angle of incidence, the bending oscillation of the partition will be amplified and the acoustic energy will be transmitted through the partition almost without attenuation.

 coincidence effect occurs in a partition is obtained when the incident sound waves graze the partition (parallel with it).
 This frequency is called the critical frequency in building acoustics.

 Ctr the traffic A-weighted spectrum can be added to the weighted standardized level difference : DnT,w to take account of low frequency traffic noise.

-D : Level Difference
+D : level difference

 Flanking Transmission flanking is the transmission of sound from a source room to a receiving room by paths other than through the separating partition.
 For example, impact sound may be transmitted from one room to another through a common timber floor.
 Other common mechanisms for flanking transmission include suspended ceilings, pipework, ducting, etc.

-Flanking sound is always present, except in the 'ideal' acoustics laboratory.
+Flanking is always present, except in the 'ideal' acoustics laboratory.
 In practice the sound insulation is often limited by the flanking transmission.